e271828e/Flight.jl/docs/notes/design/framework_spec.md

 so any model inference regression announces itself) would die with the invariant.
-An entry carries what selects code — component type, stage — in type parameters, and what is plain data — tick divisor, layout offsets — in fields; gating compiles to an integer test inside the specialized body.
+An entry carries what selects code — component type, stage — in type parameters, and what is plain data — tick divisor, layout offsets — in fields; gating compiles to an integer test inside the specialized *boundary* body, the interior bodies holding no discrete entries to test ([§8.5](#85-multi-rate-tick-scheduling)).

 **Phase bodies are the outer decomposition, and they are semantically forced.** The boundary sweep's `h_x` block is order-free by definition (the